balajrmz/TDNA-DNE-portfolio/labs/cloudsentinel/README.md

-CloudSentinel — AI-Powered Cloud IAM & Policy Analyzer
+# CloudSentinel — AI-Powered Cloud IAM & Policy Analyzer

-CloudSentinel is a hybrid security analysis engine that inspects AWS IAM policies and cloud configuration JSON to detect:
+CloudSentinel is a hybrid security analysis engine that inspects AWS IAM policies and cloud configuration JSON to detect over-permissive access, privilege escalation paths, wildcard abuses, and ML-predicted risk levels.

-Over-permissive access

-Privilege escalation paths

-Dangerous action combinations

-Wildcard abuses

-ML-predicted risk levels

 It combines deterministic rule-based detection with a machine learning classifier, similar to real CSPM platforms like Wiz, Lacework, and Panther.
 CloudSentinel is part of my Offensive Security Engineering Portfolio.

-Project Structure
+## Project Structure
 cloudsentinel/
 │
 ├── cloudsentinel/